 Rhode Island law requires owners of properties built before 1978 to disclose information about known and potential lead exposure hazards before the sale or lease of residential property.
 To comply with the law:

 Follow the Rhode Island Renovation, Repair, and Painting (RRP) Rule when applicable.
 This Rule applies to landlords working on their own properties, because the EPA considers rent to be a form of compensation.
-Landlords who wish to perform work regulated by the RRP Rule themselves must get licensed as both a Lead-Safe Remodeler/Renovator and a Lead Hazard Control Firm. more
+Landlords who wish to perform work regulated by the RRP Rule themselves must get certified as a Lead Renovator and licensed as a Lead Renovation Firm. more

 If renovations will disturb exterior paint, Department of Environmental Management Air Pollution Control Regulation No. 24 requires you to give neighbors living within 50 feet of your home five days written notice of the work.